 where cl.TABLE_NAME = '<table_name,sysname,Table Name>'

 I hope this helps.
-I used some DevExpress controls in my code, which might not be suitable for your.
-Feel free to modify template according to your needs.
+I used some DevExpress controls in my code, which might not be suitable for you.
+Feel free to modify the template according to your needs.